BBN Constraint on Heavy Neutrino Production and Decay: Results

+For the heavy neutrino mass in the range of 1--10 GeV, one cannot analytically calculate its hadronic decays owing to the non-perturbative nature of strong interaction.
+Therefore, when presenting the BBN constraints in Fig.~\ref{Fig:MainPlotE} and \ref{Fig:MainPlotMT}, we leave this mass window of the heavy neutrino as a gap, understanding that the actual constraint would interpolate between those derived for the lower and higher mass regions.

-Finally, we also consider heavy neutrino mixing with $\nu_\mu$ or $\nu_\tau$ flavors.
-The results are shown in Fig.~\ref{Fig:MainPlotMT}.
-The physics involved in BBN is similar, except for the modification of mass windows due to non-negligible muon and tau lepton masses.
+Finally, we also explore the heavy neutrino mixing with $\nu_\mu$ or $\nu_\tau$ flavors in a similar fashion to $\nu_e$.
+Their results are presented in Fig.~\ref{Fig:MainPlotMT}.
+The physics is similar, except for the modification of mass windows due to the non-negligible muon and tau lepton masses.
+We also include a constraint derived using core-collapse supernova~\cite{Carenza:2023old, DelaTorreLuque:2024zsr, Akita:2023iwq}.
 Compared to previous works, our results present the entire BBN excluded region and a panoramic view over the heavy neutrino parameter space.